 For gardeners in colder areas, the choice of plants is limited to those that will reliably survive the most ferocious winters.
 Snow cover can help by providing an insulating blanket over the plants, but all too often the icy weather comes first and snow comes later.
 Fortunately, the following five perennials are as tough as they are lovely—they even work as far north as USDA Plant Hardiness Zone 3, which can get down to -40°F in the dead of winter.

-Invaluable for bringing rich lavender-blue coloring to the normally orange and rusty shades of the fall garden, ‘Arendsii’ has leathery dark green leaves that set off the short spikes of flowers beautifully.
-The tuberous roots are easily divided, but all parts of the plant are poisonous, so take the precaution of wearing gloves.
-Best in sun.
+Invaluable for bringing rich lavender-blue coloring to the normally orange and rusty shades of the fall garden, Arendsii has leathery dark green leaves that set off the short spikes of flowers beautifully.
+The tuberous roots are easily divided, but all parts of the plant are poisonous, so be sure to wear gloves.
+They grow best in full sun.

-The bleeding heart is an intriguing perennial, with the arching growth of its succulent stems and pendant pink-and-white flowers.
-It may be damaged by late frosts but always recovers.
-Look out too for the lovely pure white form.
-Sometimes listed under its new name, Lamprocapnos spectabilis.
+The Bleeding Heart is an intriguing perennial, with the arching growth of its succulent stems and pendant pink-and-white flowers.
+It may get damaged by late frosts but will always recover.
+Also look out for the lovely pure white form.

 It seems unlikely that a plant with such succulent foliage could be so frost-hardy, but it’s not for nothing that sedums of this type are sometimes called ice plants.
-Broad, deep pink, slightly domed flower heads open in late summer and fall and turn russet brown as they remain on the plant for late fall and winter interest.
+Broad, deep pink, and slightly domed flower heads open in late summer and fall and turn russet brown as they remain on the plant for late autumn and winter viewing.